 - A Degeneration

 - B Rupture

 - C Bleeding

-- D X Torsion
+- D Torsion

-- A fibroma is a solid tumour which may undergo torsion; clearly the most correct answer

 You are the GP for a 52-year old woman who was recently admitted to the Gynaecology Dept for acute abdominal pain.
 You have received the hospital discharge notes which state that due to a large, torsioned ovarian tumour the patient underwent bilateral laporoscopic salpingo-oophorectomy.
 The histology results reveal a serous cystadenoma with no atypia in the left ovary.
 Cytology of the peritoneal fluid reveals mesothelial cells.
 The patient contacts you for the results and for further treatment plan.
 She is in good health and has no problems after the intervention.
 You inform her about the test results.